Why Are My Orchid Leaves Turning Yellow? Reasons & Fix

 Orchid plants have a tricky root system and thus, need watering regularly.
 Try to plant an orchid in a well-draining potting mix that can drain water very fast.

-Plants can handle watering easily as long as keeping the drainage system well.
+Plants can handle watering easily as long as they keep the drainage system well.
 Water your plant once every 7 days consistently.

 Fertilization: